boniolp/dsymb-playground/README.md

 <img width="500" src="./figures/demo_capture.gif"/>
 </p>

 Symbol is a Python-based web interactive tool to visualize, navigate, and explore large multivariate time series datasets.
-It is based on a new symbolic representation, **dsymb**, for multivariate time series.
-With our tool, exploring a dataset of 80 time series (with 80 dimensions and 5000 timestamps) requires 20 seconds instead of 2000 seconds for DTW-based analysis.
+It is based on a new symbolic representation, $d_{symb}$, for multivariate time series.
+With our tool, exploring a dataset of 80 time series (with 80 dimensions and 5,000 timestamps) requires 20 seconds instead of 2,000 seconds for DTW-based analysis.

 ### Reference